Corepany/toggl-progress-report-raycast-extension/README.md

-# Get weather response
+# Get your toggl report from raycast

-Getting weather data from API
+This extension allow you to see your progress in Raycast.